Gar Wood’s Miss America X

-The last of Garfield Arthur [Gar] Wood’s legendary Miss Americas.
+Miss America X is the last of Garfield Arthur Wood’s legendary Miss Americas.
 Powered by 4 Packard V12 2490cu.in.
 Engines tuned to give 1600hp each.
-Gar Wood and his faithful mechanic and crew chief Orlin Johnson took Miss America x to the Revier canal of the St. Clair River, Michigan and on 20th September 1932 raised the Water Speed Record to 124.91 mph.
+Gar Wood and his crew took Miss America X to the Revier canal of the St. Clair River, Michigan and on 20th September 1932 raised the Water Speed Record to 124.91 mph.

 Consuming almost 10 gallons of fuel per mile at full song, the craft became the first to go at a speed of more than two miles per minute and topped out at 125.42 MPH in 1932.
 That same year it completely humiliated the Rolls Royce powered British entry to the point that Rolls got out of the powerboat racing engine game after that.
 The following year Wood ran the same boat and the British came back with a smaller craft with a less powerful engine and made a race of it, but Wood again cleaned house.
 He retired from motorboat racing after that event, his son carrying on the family name on the water.

 Garfield Wood lived to be 90 years old and passed away in 1971.
-Given a time machine and one destination, I’d land at the Detroit Harmsworth races in a pair of coveralls with a Packard logo on the back, wrenches in hand, making the final checks on the most powerful racing vehicle in the world circa 1932.
+He is a legend on the most powerful racing vehicle in the world circa 1932.